spraakbanken/multigec-2025/README.md

 For instance, the text

-> My mother became very sad, lied in bed, no food.
-My sister die five months later.
+> My mother became very sad, no food.
+But my sister better five months later.

 can be corrected minimally as

-> My mother became very sad, lied in bed __and ate__ no food.
-My sister __died__ five months later.
+> My mother became very sad, __and ate__ no food.
+But my sister __felt better__ five months later.

 or with fluency edits as

-> My mother __was__ very __distressed__, lied in bed __and refused to eat__.
-My sister __died__ five months later.
+> My mother __was__ very __distressed__ __and refused to eat.
+Luckily__ my sister __recovered__ five months later.

 For fair evaluation of both approaches to the correction task, we will provide two evaluation metrics, one favoring minimal correction, one suited for fluency-edited output (read more under [Evaluation](#evaluation)).

-We particularly encourage development of multilingual systems that can process all languages using a single model, but this is not a mandatory requirement to participate in the task.
+We particularly encourage development of multilingual systems that can process all (or several) languages using a single model, but this is not a mandatory requirement to participate in the task.

 ## Data

 We provide training, development and test data for each of the languages.
-The training and development datasets will be made available through Github.
+The training and development splits will be made available through Github.
 Evaluation will be performed on a separate test set.

 ### Data access